 Exposure to sunlight and fresh air offers many health benefits – greater energy, reduced stress and improved sleep, to name a few.
 Fresh air cleans the lungs and helps bring more oxygen to the cells.
 This increased oxygen in the body translates to greater energy and mental clarity.

-Spending time in the sun can give a boost of vitamin D through skin absorption – necessary for the brain, bones and muscle function.
+Spending time in the sun can give a boost of vitamin D through skin absorption – which is necessary for the brain, bones and muscle function.
 Sleep schedules can be better regulated by getting some sunlight each morning, which helps the body shut off the snooze-inducing chemical melatonin.
-And sunlight is thought to help ward off depression, because the “happy” chemical serotonin is higher in the brain during the time of year when days are longer.
+And sunlight is thought to help ward off depression because the “happy” chemical serotonin is higher in the brain during the time of year when days are longer.

 12 Ways to Take Advantage of the Season

-To help older adults welcome spring, we’ve compiled a dozen ideas for outdoor activities that can help rejuvenate mind, body and soul.
+To help older adults welcome spring, we’ve compiled a dozen ideas for outdoor activities that can help rejuvenate the mind, body and soul.

 - Take a walk.
 Studies have shown that even 10 minutes of walking each day can help older adults maintain strength and agility.
 Many local parks and nature trails have options for people with varying levels of mobility.
 Or a simple stroll around the neighborhood to take in the scenery can be just the right change of pace.

 - Visit a farmers market.
-There’s so much to see and sample at a farmer’s market, and the vibrant colors of the produce and smell of fresh flowers are appealing to the senses.
+There’s so much to see and sample at a farmers market, and the vibrant colors of the produce and the smell of fresh flowers are appealing to the senses.
 Plus, you can take home some fresh veggies for a healthy meal.
 Check out the National Farmers Market Directory for a location near you.